tinybike/orst-vpn/README.md

     $ apt-get install vpnc

-On OSX use `brew install vpnc' instead.
+On OSX use `brew install vpnc` instead.
 Then clone this repository and navigate to the new directory and do:

     $ npm install